jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sqlanalysis.md

 To view the details of the highlighted row in one window, right-click the grid and select **Grid Browser**.
 Use the Previous and Next buttons to move through the items in the grid.

-<note type="note">If you have Dell SQL Optimizer installed, you can use it to tune the non-conforming SQL that has been identified.
+<note type="note">If you have SQL Optimizer installed, you can use it to tune the non-conforming SQL that has been identified.
 To do this, right-click a row in the grid and select Optimize SQL.</note>